 One great feature of Universal Analytics is Enhanced Ecommerce.
 While it does require custom code, many platforms have plugins specifically developed for them to add these scripts for transaction and funnel data to be displayed in your reports.
 For many situations, it can almost be a plug-and-play solution.

-These plugins have not yet been developed for Google Analytics, as the code required is markedly different.
+These plugins have not always been developed for Google Analytics 4, as the code required is markedly different.
 Simo Ahava created a great implementation guide for Enhanced Ecommerce, so if you’d like to learn about the intricacies of transaction tracking implementation, I’d invite you to head there.

 For now, what you probably need to know is that the new implementation will require considerable technical effort.

-For other platforms where you have control, you will need a web analytics implementation specialist to liaise with your development team and customise your GTM to implement the feature.
+You will need a web analytics implementation specialist to liaise with your development team to update your website code.
+Then they’ll also need to customise your Google Tag Manager (GTM) to implement the feature.